thedgtalempress/AHackersDiary/README.md

 # AHackersDiary
 ---

-layout: default
-title: The Digital Empress Infosec Project Blog
+The Digital Empress Infosec Project Blog
 ---

 # A Hacker's Diary